pierregillon/Watson.Api/README.md

 # License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-# Todo list
-- Move to https
-- Prepare linux server to host api
-- Configure automatic deployment when new release pushed on git (appveyor)
-- Error translation ? client side vs server side ?
-- Nancy Validate model ? (missing fields)
-- Assert that published events are processed in the same order (multithreading issue)
-- Implement a custom IEventPublisher and publish events in EventStore implementation not in Repo (careful ioc).
-- check port listening in command line execution.
-(5000 + 5001)

 # Domain event brain storming
 Domain events brain storming :